DannyTheHeretic/pure-pulsars/README.md

 </figure>

 <br>
-`Wiki-Wabbit` is a discord bot that brings the fun of binging Wikipedia articles to your dicord server!
+`Wiki-Wabbit` is a discord bot that brings the fun of bingeing Wikipedia articles to your dicord server!

 # Features